aporlowski/pi-sdr/README-Speech-to-Text.md

 #### Sources

-For the first source I compute the center frequency (a frequency in the middle) by subtracting the target low channel from the target hight channel, dividing by two, and adding this value to the target low channel.
+For the first source I compute the center frequency (a frequency in the middle) by subtracting the target low channel from the target high channel, dividing by two, and adding this value to the target low channel.

 First source: monitors (851.250 Mhz, 851.9625, 852.400)